Kianaplv/Hafez-divination/README.md

 # Hafez-divination
-this is my simple Hafez fortune-telling program
+this is my simple Hafez divination program